-No. 20 Iowa blanks Northwestern 20-0
+No. 20 Iowa blanks Northwestern 20-0 in season’s 2nd shutout

-EVANSTON, Ill.
-(AP) — Iowa quarterback Nate Stanley had 179 yards passing with a touchdown and the defense allowed just 202 yards of total offense, lifting the 20th-ranked Hawkeyes to a 20-0 shutout of Northwestern on Saturday.
+“A few weeks ago, I said you can beat any team if they don’t score,” defensive end Chauncey Golston said.
+“Practice this week, it was something crazy.
+The tempo was great, everybody was flying around, and we did the same thing today.”

-Mekhi Sargent had a rushing touchdown and Tyler Goodson added 58 yards rushing on 11 carries as Iowa (6-2, 3-2 in the Big Ten) won its second straight.
+When asked when he started thinking about a shutout, Golston said: “Before we even got off the bus.
+We think that every game.”

-Quarterback Aidan Smith completed 18 of 32 passes for 138 yards with an interception for Northwestern (1-6, 0-5), which dropped its fifth straight.
+The offense did enough.
+Nate Stanley had 179 yards passing with a touchdown, Mekhi Sargent had a rushing touchdown and Tyler Goodson added 58 yards rushing on 11 carries as Iowa (6-2, 3-2 Big Ten) won its second straight.

-Iowa entered the game fifth in the nation in scoring defense (11.6 points) and 10th in total defense (275 yards per game).
-Northwestern’s deepest advance into Iowa territory was the 28-yard line late in the third quarter.
+Aidan Smith completed 18 of 32 passes for 138 yards with an interception for Northwestern (1-6, 0-5), which dropped its fifth straight.

-With his TD pass, Stanley has 62 in his career and moved into second place on Iowa’s all-time list.
-He entered tied with Drew Tate at 61.
-Chuck Long heads the list with 74.
+“I think we’re going to watch the tape and be disappointed,” Wildcats coach Pat Fitzgerald said.
+“There were some opportunities there to make some plays.
+We’ve got to be more efficient at that position.”

-Iowa took a 7-0 lead midway through the first quarter on a 50-yard TD pass from Stanley to wide receiver Tyrone Tracy.
-He caught the ball at about the 30 over the middle, broke a tackle with a spin move and raced down the sideline into the end zone.
+Iowa took a 7-0 lead midway through the first quarter on a 50-yard touchdown pass from Stanley to wide receiver Tyrone Tracy.
+Tracy caught the ball at about the 30-yard line over the middle, broke a tackle with a spin move and raced down the sideline into the end zone.

 Keith Duncan hit a 40-yard field goal early in the second quarter for a 10-0 halftime lead.
 The Hawkeyes stretched the lead to 17-0 on a 1-yard run by Sargent with 5:23 left in the third.